Inzynieria-oprogramowania-gr1/enrollme/README.md

 The page is also blocked when the enrollment is not active.

 ![page](./readme_resources/preferences.png)
-Here, a student can fill his preferences with possibility to leave a note next to any timeslot.
+Here, the student can fill his preferences with possibility to leave a note next to any timeslot.
 If a student wants to change his preferences later, he's going to get the existing preferences from the server when returning to this page.

 ### Results Page